Askarpour/askarpour.github.io/_pages/publications.md

 * “Formal Model of Human Erroneous Behavior for Safety Analysis in Collaborative Robotics”(2019).
 In: Robotics and Computer-Integrated Manufacturing.

 <h3>Conference Proceedings and Workshops</h3>
+* "Evaluation of Automotive OTA Updates Using Assurance Cases" (2024).
+In:Proceedings of the ACM/IEEE 27th International Conference on Model Driven Engineering Languages and Systems
 * "ATheNA-S: A Testing Tool for Simulink Models Driven by Software Requirements and Domain Expertise" (2024).
 In: Foundations of Software Engineering (FSE)
 * "Comprehensive Change Impact Analysis Applied to Advanced Automotive Systems" (2024).
 In: Computer Safety, Reliability, and Security (SAFECOMP)
 * "Robotic Mission Adaptation eXemplars" (2021).
 In: Artifacts Track of 16th Symposium on Software Engineering for Adaptive and Self-Managing Systems (SEAMS).
 Co-located with ICSE 2021.
 [Pitch video](https://www.youtube.com/watch?v=gjS7ZDJVrWI).